 On February 15, 2016, my husband and I moved to Nanjing, China.
 It’s been exactly 38 weeks since that day and I’m writing this in my Beijing apartment, preparing to go back to the US in just a few days.

 We came to China because my husband was accepted into a prestigious Chinese language program that involved a semester at Nanjing University and a 16 week internship.
-I came with him on a family visa (in other words, I cannot become employed in China) for 2 reasons: I love travel, and it was a once-in-a-lifetime opportunity to work full-time creating video and written online content.
+I came with him on a family visa (in other words, I cannot become employed in China) for 2 reasons: I love travel, and it was a once-in-a-lifetime opportunity to launch an online business.
 I never learned Chinese, and if you’re wondering how on earth I’ve survived 9 months in China, you can watch this video.
 Now that we’ve got the basics out of the way, let’s move onto the juicy stuff.

 Reverse Culture Shock